 The FINT pin and RQM bit in the Main Status Register are activated upon entering the execution phase of data transfer commands.
 The host must respond to the request by writing data into the FIFO.
 The FINT pin and RQM bit remain true until the FIFO becomes full.
-They are set true again when the FIFO has <threshold> bytes remaining in the FIFO.
+They are set true again when the FIFO has remain true until the FIFO becomes full.
+They are set true again when the FIFO.
 The FINT pin will also be deactivated if TC and nDACK both go inactive.
 The FDC enters the result phase after the last byte is taken by the FDC from the FIFO (i.e. FIFO empty condition).

 DMA Mode - Transfers from the FIFO to the Host

-The FDC activates the FDRQ pin when the FIFO contains (16 - <threshold>) bytes, or the last byte of a full sector transfer has been placed in the FIFO.
+The FDC activates the FDRQ pin when the FIFO contains (16 - FDRQ pin when the FIFO threshold>) bytes, or the last byte of a full sector transfer has been placed in the FIFO.
 The DMA controller must respond to the request by reading data from the FIFO.
 The FDC will deactivate the FDRQ pin when the FIFO becomes empty.
 FDRQ goes inactive after nDACK goes active for the last byte of a data transfer (or on the active edge of nIOR, on the last byte, if no edge is present on nDACK).
 A data underrun may occur if FDRQ is not removed in time to prevent an unwanted cycle.